ProQuest Historical Newspapers

 America's Historical Newspapers: This database reproduces and indexes over 700 U.S. newspapers covering 1690 to 1922, with a special emphasis on Texas and other states west of the Mississippi River.

-Anglo American-Reported extensively on the Civil War and the emancipation efforts.
+Anglo African-Reported extensively on the Civil War and the emancipation efforts.
 But Anglo-African articles also covered the breadth of African-American life, with a focus on political issues relevant to black Americans, presented by black writer and activists like Frances Ellen Watkins Harper, the Rev. James W.C.
-Pennington and Martin Delany. (available in print or microfilm)
+Pennington, and Martin Delany. (available in print or microfilm)

 Christian Recorder-a national weekly newspaper published by the African Methodist Episcopal Church, based in Philadelphia, but with correspondents across the country. (available in the database Accessible Archives, in print or microfilm)